CSCfi/allas-cli-utils/README.md

 ## Opening connection with lumio_conf

-Connection configuration tool: lumio_conf can be used to configure swift or S3 connections to LUMI-O.
+Connection configuration tool: lumio_conf can be used to configure S3 connections to LUMI-O.
 The tool is designed for linux **bash shell**, that is the default command shell in CSC computing environment.
-The basic syntax of this tool for swift protocol is:
+The basic syntax of this tool for is:

 ```text
    source lumio_conf --user your-CSC-user-account